ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 The journey took around 2 hours.
 In the final half hour, reindeer with empty saddles were being led back to the original camp to pick up what couldn’t be carried on the first trip.

 We arrived at the new camp and it was chaos.
-Piles of belongings were piled besides ortz, which were all in the process of being erected.
-All the while, horses, reindeer, dogs, and humans were active all throughout the parse forest.
+Piles of belongings were piled besides orts, which were all in the process of being erected.
+All the while, horses, reindeer, dogs, and humans were active all throughout the sparse forest.

 {% include gallery.html
     images="2023-09-14-north-mongolia/9/__2023-09-05_03-02-38-867000_cam.webp,2023-09-14-north-mongolia/9/__2023-09-05_03-05-28-673000_cam.webp"
 %}

 From the moment we arrived at the new campsite, until well past dark, we joined the chaos and helped however we could.
-Primarily, we helped erect ortzs for newly arrived herders, since it requires the coordination of many hands to properly cover the teepee-like structure with the canvas.
+Primarily, we helped erect orts for newly arrived herders, since it requires the coordination of many hands to properly cover the teepee-like structure with the canvas.

 {% include gallery.html
     images="2023-09-14-north-mongolia/9/__2023-09-05_06-11-13-606000_evan.webp,2023-09-14-north-mongolia/9/__2023-09-05_02-52-17-294000_evan.webp,2023-09-14-north-mongolia/9/__2023-09-05_02-57-45-549000_evan.webp,2023-09-14-north-mongolia/9/__2023-09-05_06-16-31-473000_evan.webp"
-    caption="(top-left) Stuff, everywhere. (top-right) Anuka, Kourtney, and Lhagwa assembling the ortz for a family that returned to Summer camp to fetch the rest of their reindeer. (bottom-left) Getting full coverage of the canvas over the ortz is half art, half science. (bottom-right) The ortz construction begins with a central knot that ties 3 logs together.
+    caption="(top-left) Stuff, everywhere. (top-right) Anuka, Kourtney, and Lhagwa assembling the ort for a family that returned to Summer camp to fetch the rest of their reindeer. (bottom-left) Getting full coverage of the canvas over the ort is half art, half science. (bottom-right) The ort construction begins with a central knot that ties 3 logs together.
 Once the tripod is assembled all of the other logs are leaned against the formed center."
 %}

 ## Day 10: Making the rounds